── Attaching core tidyverse packages ──────────────────────── tidyverse 2.0.0 ──

 ## ℹ Specify the column types or set `show_col_types = FALSE` to quiet this message.

-Reading files not seperated by commas
+Reading files not separated by commas

 read_csv() expects comma separated field.
 For data separated by other characters use these: